 The beginning stages of learning a language are often filled with excitement and determination.
 We go from knowing absolutely nothing in terms of vocabulary, grammar and pronunciation, celebrating each new acquisition of knowledge, to slowly being able to express ourselves in a basic way.
-Our trajectory looks like a steady upward curve, until we reach the intermediate (B1/B2) level and we feel that our improvement plateaus.
+Our trajectory looks like a steady upward curve, until we reach the intermediate (B1/B2) level and we feel that we struggle to get from intermediate to advanced level.
 At this level, we are probably comfortable using the language operationally and can get by with the familiar vocabulary, repeated phrases and satisfactory grammar forms that we churn out.
 We can communicate now, so we’ve reached our target, right?
 Not so.

 Rather than being the end point, this intermediate stage is where the majority of my English second language students are when they begin lessons with me.
 They voice their common frustrations with not being able to advance to the next levels of proficiency to fluency.
 The old methods of vocabulary flash cards and using grammar workbooks (read our article on Introduction to phrasal verbs) are no longer yielding results.
 Their motivation and excitement about studying the language has also worn off.
 So, how do we overcome this dreaded intermediate plateau?
-Using English as an example target language, here are 3 simple ways to move past the threshold of intermediate and finally level up to become an advanced speaker.
+Using English as an example target language, here are 3 simple tips to show you how to get from intermediate to advanced level in English.

 1. Shift from studying English to using English as a tool to access other information.